ybxiang05/chinatown_stories_11ty/content/interviews/sue-pastorcic.md

 **S:** In the beginning I was quite traumatized.
 I was having more medical issues and was off work for about 3 months.
 I wasn’t used to being home so much.
 I’m used to having my days scheduled and structured.
 I couldn’t handle the stress of COVID-19 in the beginning, so Itook some time off work.
 Now that I’m back, I see that people are afraid and struggling, but it wasn’t always like that.
 We really need the government’s help.
 I know that it’s hard to pay CERB back, I get that, but there needs to be some kind of funding for the people down here so that they don’t have to worry about surviving.
 Chinatown has been here for many years, and these people deserve to thrive like they did back in the 70s.

-{% contentImage "embers_2of3.jpg", "Image of nine red Chinese lanterns hung from the ceiling of a dimly lit restaurant in Chinatown at night." %}
+{% contentImage "embers_2of3.jpg", "Image of nine red Chinese lanterns hung from the ceiling of a dimly lit restaurant in Chinatown at night.", true %}

 **CT:** Are there any activities you’ve been doing to help with your mental health or things that keep you going?